 In most cases, a lower back injury will require you to take time off work to recuperate.
 Your compensation claim will often involve any lost wages that result from missing work.
 The more days you miss work, the higher your settlement amount.

 Sometimes, a back injury could affect your ability to work.
 Your doctor may impose some restrictions on the activities you can perform.
 They can also rule out all activities.
 If your earning ability is significantly affected as a result, you are eligible for more compensation.

 In essence, this refers to the ease of proving fault.
 You are more likely to get a large settlement if your attorney can prove gross negligence on your employer’s part.
 Cases that involve shared fault often result in lower compensation amounts.

 Talk to a Phoenix Workers’ Compensation Attorney

-Up to 75 percent of workers with back injuries hire a lawyer to represent them.
+Up to 75% of workers with back injuries hire a lawyer to represent them.
 This makes sense, given how complex a workers’ compensation case can get.
 An expert attorney can handle complex matters such as investigation, negotiations, and lawsuits on your behalf.
-They can also advise you on how much money workers’ compensation will payout for lower back injury.
+They can also advise you on how much money workers’ compensation will payout for a lower back injury.

 If you have been injured at work, contact Snow, Carpio, Weekley to discuss your case with the best Phoenix Workers’ Compensation Attorneys.